 Hurricane Harvey left devastation in its wake when it made landfall in the Houston area in 2017, and this mega-storm was a harsh reminder of just how fierce and powerful nature can be.
 The torrential rains and high winds left immense damage in their wake as well as significant flooding that caused immense damage to homes everywhere, as well as their important features.
-We received a lot of calls from people whose HVAC systems had suffered significant damage as a result of the flooding from these hurricanes, and this was a good learning experience for us to know what to expect should another storm ever hit again in terms of the impact to your heating and cooling systems.
+We received a lot of calls from people whose HVAC systems had suffered significant damage as a result of the flooding from these hurricanes, and this was a good learning experience for us to know what to expect should another storm ever hit again in terms of the impact to your cooling and heating systems.

 The Scope of the Damage